solodev/cloud-documentation/src/infrastructure/containers/index.md

 Containers are small, fast, and portable because, unlike a virtual machine, they don't need to include the guest operating system in each instance, and instead can use the host operating system's features and resources.

-On the containers page manage containers thar are presented in the form of cards showing all their status.
+Manage containers thar are presented in the form of cards showing all their status.
 Click on each card to open the container directly.

 Click the cluster drop-down to filter by cluster